mpsonntag/prodoc/odML/documentation/odML2RDF.md

     synonym                     will be removed in future versions of odml dependency                  will not be exported
     dependencyValue             will not be exported

+'# Resolving a reference can be a URL to an external reference or a string pointing to an id in a Database.

 + This could be a problem to link, if its not a basic type, but one defined in a terminology; It has to be different from Section/type.